 GriffinOT’s ten tips for using wobble cushions

-Tip 1 – Monitor the wobble cushion in the classroom
+Tip 1 – Monitor wobble cushions in the classroom

 Make sure you’re monitoring the child’s response to the cushion.
 You need to be sure that the child’s attention and/or focus is improving once they start using the air-filled sensory cushion.
 We discuss things that you can look out for on our sensory seating page.